Steps for Filing Divorce

 Our Cook County divorce attorneys help you navigate a complex process

 Divorce is a complicated legal and emotional issue.
-Let the attorneys of M. Scott Gordon and Associates carry the burden of the legal process so that you can move on with your life.
+Let the attorneys of Gordon & Perlut carry the burden of the legal process so that you can move on with your life.
 Contact us today through our online form or call us at 847.329.0101.
-Our firm serves Chicago, Evanston, Skokie, Northbrook, Niles, Glenview and the Cook County area.
+Our family law firm serves Chicago, Evanston, Skokie, Northbrook, Niles, Glenview, and the Cook County area.